people at a conference listening to a presenter

-Respect is an organisation built around its members who share a common mission to end domestic abuse.
+Respect is an organisation built around members with a common mission to end domestic abuse.
 Our members learn from each other, provide mutual support, and unite their voices with ours to influence government policy and create systemic change.

 • Provide comprehensive, responsive, and flexible support to our members